pontem-network/aptos-core/terraform/helm/fullnode/README.md

 Connecting to Testnet
 -------------

-To connect to the Aptos devnet, you must have the correct genesis blob and waypoint.
-The source of truth for these are hosted here: https://github.com/aptos-labs/aptos-genesis-waypoint
+To connect to the Pont devnet, you must have the correct genesis blob and waypoint.
+The source of truth for these are hosted here: https://github.com/aptos-labs/pont-genesis-waypoint

-The waypoint and genesis blobs are download at runtime, and their URLs are specified in `.Values.aptos_chains`.
+The waypoint and genesis blobs are download at runtime, and their URLs are specified in `.Values.pont_chains`.

 Deployment
 ----------